Skip to main content

 2 mentions Positive Neutral Negative

-The story is noted for its surprising plot twist revealed at the very end, leaving a lasting impression on players.
+The story is noted for its surprising plot twists revealed only at the very end, keeping players intrigued throughout.

-• “The storyline will reveal the whole plot at the very end, and you'll be surprised!”
+• “Couldn't forget to mention the storyline, that will reveal the whole plot at the very end—you'll be surprised!”

 • replayability